-When the store of healthy eggs is depleted, menopause occurs.
+Menopause occurs when the store of healthy eggs is depleted.

 The fallopian tubes carry eggs from the ovaries to the uterus.
 When tubes are blocked by scar tissue from Endometriosis, due to surgery or infection, the egg and/or the sperm cannot travel through.
-If a fertilized egg is trapped in the fallopian tube, it results in Ectopic pregnancy, which is treated with medication or surgery.
+If a fertilized egg is trapped in the fallopian tube, it results in Ectopic pregnancy.
+It is treated with medication or surgery.